xwmx/nb/README.md

-bookmark -- Command line bookmarking with tagging, encryption, full-text page content search with regular expression support, and data stored in plain text Markdown files.
+bookmark -- Command line bookmarking with tagging, encryption, full-text page content search with regular expression support, GUI and terminal browser support, and data stored in plain text Markdown files with Git-backed versioning and syncing.

 Usage:
   bookmark